 Office coffee machines London are expensive, there’s no doubt about it, so we also offer a 3 year lease rental option with spreads the cost of renting a coffee machine for your restaurant or workplace over 36 months and also offers a tax-efficient way to finance your coffee machine.

 Matching your exact needs from our wide range of professional coffee machines from Franke, Bravilor, Jura, Coffee Queen, Marco and Necta is our top priority.
-The Jura Giga X8 bean to cup coffee machine is a very popular unit in London offices – see a video here:
+The Jura Giga JX8 bean to cup coffee machine is a popular unit in London offices; we have prepared a video demonstration here:

 Caffia Coffee Group is a family-run coffee machine company offering a wide range of coffee machines for cafes, restaurants, farm shops, office and showrooms – this includes traditional espresso machines and bean-to-cup heavy duty machines as well as the Keurig K150 capsule system for offices.
 Please view our main website here to see the sheer range of commercial bean-to-cup coffee machines that we offer.
 We have put together some guiding notes below which may help with selecting a coffee machine.